HebaShaheen/ET6-CDSP/0_domain_study/README.md

-# 🎓 Domain Study: Education in Gaza (Universities & Online Learning During War)
+# 🎓 Domain Study: Students’ Adaptability and the Effectiveness of Online Learning in Recent Years
 ## 🧭 Overview

-This folder contains all background information, literature review, and research question that help us understand how the war in Gaza over the past two years has affected university education, especially through the shift to online learning.
+This folder contains all background information, literature review, and research question.
+This domain study examines the global shift toward online learning and how students have adapted in the years following the COVID-19 pandemic.
+With digital education becoming an essential part of modern learning environments, understanding students’ adaptability, engagement, and academic performance is crucial for evaluating the long-term effectiveness of online education.
-It summarizes key findings, highlights knowledge gaps, and organizes the materials that support our project research.

 ## 🔍 Key Files in This Folder